alejandraberbesi/old_portfolio/README.md

 # Welcome to my Portfolio

-These are my Github Projects.
-They involve machine learning and deep learning.
+These are some of my machine learning/deep learning projects:

 ## <font color="CADETBLUE">'Tu Libro A Ciegas' model - Python</font>